List of The Hunger Games characters: Effie Trinket

-In Mockingjay, it is said she was imprisoned after Katniss’s escape but unlike many others Katniss knew in the Capitol, she is not executed.
+For reasons unknown, however, Effie was not brought in on the scheme to bring down the 75th Hunger Games and rescue the surviving victors to kick off a second rebellion against the Capitol.
+In Mockingjay, it is said she was imprisoned after Katniss's escape but unlike many others Katniss knew in the Capitol, she is not executed.
 She meets up again with Katniss before Snow's execution, and Katniss notes that she now has a "vacant look" in her eyes.
 The book states Haymitch and Plutarch had some difficulty in keeping her from being executed at the end of the war, but her imprisonment had actually helped in that regard.
-In the films, Effie's role in the third film, Mockingjay Part 1, is expanded as, rather than getting captured by the Capitol, she is instead evacuated against her will by the Rebels and taken to District 13.
+In the films, Effie's role in the third film, Mockingjay Part 1, is expanded as, rather than getting captured by the Capitol, she is instead evacuated by the Rebels and taken to District 13.
 Though initially hesitant, she eventually consents to help Katniss and effectively replaces the role of Katniss's prep team, who does not appear beyond the second film.

+In the end of Mockingjay Part 2, Effie and Haymitch shares a kiss while she says goodbye to Katniss, hearing from Haymitch "don't be a stranger".
+This scene is not in the books.

+Effie appears in Sunrise on the Reaping where she's one of Haymitch's stylists for the 50th Hunger Games.
+She appears in the book after going to help her sister Proserpina Trinket, who was part of Haymitch's preparation team, so she ends up being included in the team and helping the tributes with clothes that belonged to her relatives.
+Because of this, we know more about her family's past and that her grandparents' uncle had stained the name of the family.

+She ends up helping Haymitch get into the tubes that lead to the arena, advises him not to leave the place before the time and promises to deliver Lenore Dove's gift back to her if he dies, it is mentioned that he realizes that she is shaking.

+After the arena, Effie replaces the injured District 12 chaperone Drusilla Sickle in accompanying Haymitch on the Victory Tour and other public events, setting up her taking that escort job.
+Haymitch also mentions that "The only person who kept an eye on me is Effie Trinket", anticipating what we would see in the future where she tried to help him not to drink.